How Can Lifestyle Factors Affect Anxiety Symptoms?

 Anxiety can be defined as a feeling of apprehension, unease, and/or worry.
 This form of psychological distress is often accompanied by various physical symptoms like an increased heart rate, tense muscles, sweating, and more.

-Virtually everyone will feel some anxiety from time to time, as it’s a normal human emotion.
+Virtually everyone will feel some anxiety from time to time, as it’s a relatively normal human experience.
 However, an anxiety disorder may be at play when a person experiences persistent overwhelm and worry that’s out of proportion to the situation and comes to negatively impact their daily life.

-Types of these disorders according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) include:
+Types of anxiety disorders, according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), include:

 • Panic disorder